RESOURCES

 2018: Journal of Experimental Psychology: HPP

 Acoustic features such as modulation rate, sound level, and frequency co-vary in speech and music.
 A listener perceives sounds as changing in one feature when the sound changes in another feature.
-When a listener is not optimally attentive, they rely strongly on featural co-variations for sound perception.
+When a listener is not optimally attentive, they rely strongly on featural co-variations for perception.

 2013: Journal of Neurophysiology